ssjshields/archetype/.github/README.md

 # FAQ
 ### Does this work on mobile?
 > Unfortunately, no- desktop clients only

+### Why aren't the custom icons showing?
+> Ensure the `main.png` is overwrote during installation

+> The game utilizes a single sprite sheet which contains all of the icons

+### Why aren't my customization edits showing?
+> Ensure that you are modifying the correct values, not the commented references

 ### How can I report a bug?
 > Attach a screenshot and the `console.log` found at `PokeMMO\log`